 The red dashed lines on the map show groupings of islands, and do not accurately reflect maritime boundaries.

 The telephone codes shown above are either international country codes (e.g., +596 for Martinique) or North American area codes (shown as +1 XXX).
 The two-letter codes are ISO 3166-1 codes, most of which are also in use as Internet top-level domains.
 However, the old AN code for the former Netherlands Antilles is still being used during the phase-in of the new codes (SX for Sint Maarten, CW for Curaçao, and (BQ) for Bonaire, Sint Eustasius, and Saba).
-SX and CW are already in use on the Internet; BQ may be activated some time in 2018 or 2019.
+SX and CW are already in use on the Internet; BQ may be activated some time in the future.

 Details about the Caribbean area codes and other nearby country codes are presented in table format on a separate web page.
 As of 1999-05-31, only DO Dominican Republic continues to use area code +1 809, now overlaid with +1 829 and +1 849.
 Note that PR Puerto Rico’s +1 787 was overlaid with +1 939.